dekuNukem/joyAnalog/README.md

+### A hub for my Nintendo Switch related projects

+I'm going to put all the resources and discoveries related to Nintendo Switch here, which will probably be updated frequently in the coming days.

+## NintenDAC dev board for Nintendo Switch modification
-### STM32 development boards with up to 10 high-speed 12-bit DAC channels.

-I intend to use it for automating Nintendo Switch joycon inputs, but it can also be used as a general purpose dev board.
+NintenDAC is a STM32 development boards with up to 10 high-speed 12-bit DAC channels.
+I intend to use it for automating Nintendo Switch Joycon inputs, and maybe for TAS as well.

-There are 2 versions of NintenDac board, the bigger NintenDAC:
+The board has 2 versions.
+The bigger NintenDAC with more GPIOs and DAC channels is suitable for modifying the pro controller or the console itself:

 ![Alt text](http://i.imgur.com/ir8jZFO.jpg)